AshleyMGreerProjects/SE-480---Password-Quality-Checker/README.md

 ## Introduction

-In today's digital landscape, the security of personal and organizational data is paramount.
-Passwords serve as the first line of defense against unauthorized access.
-Recognizing the critical role of robust password management, the **Password Quality Checker** application was developed to assist users in creating and maintaining secure passwords.
-This documentation provides an in-depth analysis of the application's architecture, features, and functionalities, demonstrating the meticulous effort invested over a two-week development period to ensure reliability, security, and user-friendliness.
+Our **Password Quality Checker** application was made to display our project management skills for SCSU class ***SE 480 Software Project Management*** more importantly, we are dedicated to changes and will be providing updates to the code a nessesary.

 ## Project Overview